iterative/vscode-dvc/CONTRIBUTING.md

 ## React component development with Storybook

-Start Storybook with `yarn storybook` in either the monorepo root or the `webview` project, and you can develop the React components this plugin uses without requiring VS Code as a dev environment.
+Start Storybook with `yarn storybook` in either the monorepo root or in the `webview` project.
+You can develop the React components this plugin uses without requiring VS Code as a dev environment.

-There are some discrepancies between the Storybook environment and the environment of a real VS Code extension, custom themes being one big one.
+There are some discrepancies between the Storybook environment and the environment of a real VS Code extension, custom themes being a big one.
 Always make sure to try out changed components in the full dev environment before merging!